Shannon family: Eugene "Geno" Doak

 Eugene Edward "Geno" Doak (born October 8, 1975) is June's ex-boyfriend.
 The two began dating in 2017.
 Geno has a criminal history, including felony charges, for which he served time at Coastal State Prison.
 In 2009, he was admitted to a psychiatric facility following a suicide attempt.
 After being released from prison, Geno founded his own home improvement company, G&J Home Improvements, which is based in Griffin, Georgia.
 Additionally, he is divorced and has children of his own from previous relationships and the two previously dated for a brief time in 2015.
 He, along with June, was arrested in March 2019 for drug possession in Alabama.
 They later split in 2021, with June revealing she was victim to his abuse.

 Justin Stroud

-Justin Stroud is June's husband.
+Justin Stroud (born September 9, 1988) is June's husband.
 They met through social media and married on March 23, 2022, at the Wilkinson County, Georgia, courthouse after dating for six months.
 They had a formal ceremony with their family in attendance on the beach in Panama City, Florida on February 18, 2023.
 He is a tattoo artist and auto mechanic.
 He refers to his mother as Mama Dukes.
 In November 2019, he was arrested in Alabama for possession of marijuana and drug paraphernalia, burglary and theft.
 He pleaded guilty to the latter two charges.
 He was arrested and spent a month in jail in 2022 after violating his probation.